-The Black Death, also known as the Plague, Great Bubonic Plague, or the Pestilence, was a pandemic that hit Eurasia in the mid-14th century, peaking in Europe between 1347 and 1351, and claiming 75 to 200 million lives.
+The Black Death, also known as the Plague, Great Bubonic Plague, or the Pestilence, was a pandemic that hit Eurasia in the mid-14th century, peaking in Europe between 1347 and 1351, and claiming 75 to 200 million lives overall.
 It is believed the Black Death killed between 30% and 60% of Europe’s population, making it the deadliest pandemic that ever existed.
 Although the Black Death abated, it never wholly disappeared, returning in subsequent but lesser outbreaks to ravage cities and kingdoms until finally vanishing in the 19th century.

-What is the Black Death?
+1# What was the Black Death?

 There are several theories trying to explain the nature of the pandemic, but the mainstream theory believes that it was a combination of virulent strains of bubonic, pneumonic, and septicemic plague.
 All still exist nowadays, and although much subdued, they still claimed hundreds of lives in Madagascar, in 2014 and 2017.
 This deadly trinity of plague is caused by a bacteria called Yersina pestis, which chooses fleas as its main host.
 At the same time, the infected fleas pick rats, rodents, and other mammals, as their hosts to feed off their blood.
 Out of rats, the fleas can even opt for domestic cattle and humans.
 Once the flea bites the skin of its host to feed, it regurgitates the Yersina pestis that has been multiplying on its stomach, thus infecting the victim.